diego-cloud-io/diego-project-template/README.md

 ## repo setup

-The template default project repo is setup as a template and can be used to create default-project in client Github Org at the time of Diego installations
+The template default project repo is setup as a template and can be used to create diego-default-project in client Github Org at the time of Diego installations